ecadlabs/taquito/docs/estimate.md

 [`storageLimit`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.estimate.html#storagelimit): The limit on the amount of storage an operation can use.
 Returns a number.

-[`suggestedFeeMutez:`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.estimate.html#suggestedfeemutez) The suggested fee for the operation which includes minimal fees and a small buffer.
+[`suggestedFeeMutez:`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.estimate.html#suggestedfeemutez) The suggested fee for the operation includes minimal fees and a small buffer.
 Returns a number.

 [`totalCost`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.estimate.html#totalcost): The sum of `minimalFeeMutez` + `burnFeeMutez`.
 Returns a number.